 Precautions and Prevention

-I’ve carried out a thorough risk assessment and have implemented infection control procedures to ensure good professional practice, whilst no one can eliminate all risk, I will do my utmost to ensure my treatment area is safe for you to visit.
-I’ve also passed the NHS “infection, prevention & control – Level 2” training assessment module.
+I’ve also carried out risk assessments and have implemented infection control procedures to ensure good professional practice.
+Whilst no one can eliminate all risk, I will do my utmost to ensure my treatment area is safe for you to visit.

-- As part of minimising the risk of infection what I will be doing is:
+As part of minimising the risk of infection:

-- I’ll be cleaning the treatment room and couch, washing touch points, (including the doorbell), in-between each patients’ appointment
+- I’ll be cleaning the treatment couch, & washing touch points, in-between each patients’ appointment

 - Wearing appropriate PPE

-- Providing hand gel and I’ll supply a surgical face mask for you to wear too
+- Providing hand gel and a surgical face mask for you to wear too

-- Leaving at least an hour between each appointment
+- Leaving at least 10 minutes between each appointment

-- Keeping good air flow and air quality (we’ll be keeping a window open & using a Berger lamp)
+- Keeping good air flow, we’ll be keeping a window open at all times

 - I’ll also be listening to you, to see if there are any improvements/suggestions you would like to make